Swarming Termite Treatment Pest Control Company in Elk Grove, Sacramento, and Roseville

 As this is the preferred mode of transport for bed bugs and carpenter ants, it is a common assumption that termites use humans and pets to get into our homes.
 Since termites can be wrongly identified as carpenter ants to the untrained eye it is assumed that they can travel in similar means.
 Subterranean termites (the most common type found in northern California) prefer being underground and don’t usually survive long outside of this habitat.
 Since they live underground except for the brief period while swarming, hitching a ride on your clothing and apparel is highly unlikely.

 Do Termites Eat Your Clothes?

 When looking for signs of a termite infestation in Elk Grove, few people look for damage to clothes in order to identify it.
 The truth is that if there is a sustainable source of food on the other side of the fabric, termites won’t think twice about eating through it.
 If you notice small holes in your clothes, upholstery in your furniture, or curtains that are against a wall you should call us immediately.
 Carpenter ants, termites, and other WDO’s could be the cause.

 Termite Control in Sacramento

 We hope that the above has answered some of the questions you might have had when it comes to swarming termites in Elk Grove, Sacramento, and Roseville.
-If you have noticed and of the signs of a termite infestation, or evidence of swarming termites around your home call us for a free residential pest control inspection on (888) 885-5017.
-You can also complete our online contact form and we will get back to you shortly.
+If you have noticed any of the signs of a termite infestation, or evidence of swarming termites around your home call us for a free residential pest control inspection on (888) 885-5017.